Jawahar Navodaya Vidyalaya, Durgapur: History

 The school was founded in 2003 and is a part of Jawahar Navodaya Vidyalaya schools.
 This school is administered and monitored by Patna regional office of Navodaya Vidyalaya Smiti.
 When established, this school was part of Burdwan district.
 On 7 April 2017 erstwhile Bardhaman district was bifurcated and JNV Durgapur is part of Paschim Bardhaman district since then.

 Affiliations

-JNV Durgapur is affiliated to Central Board of Secondary Education with affiliation number 2440002.
+JNV Durgapur is affiliated to Central Board of Secondary Education with affiliation number 2440002 & Udise No-19260902703.